Before we start

 10. On the new Mac, select which backup you want to transfer and click Continue

-If you haven’t backed up your data, find out why it’s important and how to do it.
+If you haven’t backed up your data, find out why it’s important and how to back up your Mac correctly.

 Transfer apps to a new Mac without Migration Assistant